 You might know that Abruzzo has a very diverse gastronomic heritage that includes one the best saffron in the world, truffles, extra-virgin olive oil, fish soups, Pecorino cheese, “arrosticini” (unique to Abruzzo sheep skewers), many kinds of wines, and ventricina salami.

-If you are interested in learning some of the secrets of our Cuisine, the Cooking, Wine & Salami making tour is the perfect occasion to develop your cooking skills, expand your knowledge about wines, taste some great food and discover the region.
+If you are interested in learning some of the secrets of our Cuisine, the Cultural, Culinary & Salami Making Experience in Abruzzo tour is the perfect occasion to develop your cooking skills, expand your knowledge about wines, taste some great food and discover the region.

 February is also the month of Carnival.
 Some of the best events to attend are the “Carnevale d’Abruzzo”, a well known parade that takes place in Francavilla, and the “Schiavi d’Abruzzo” in Schiavi, where the young boys of the town get dressed up with amusing costumes and the “Cimiero”, a curious headgear made from colorful paper flowers and ribbons, and walk around the streets singing, dancing and playing music with an accordion.